breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 ![Crow's foot notation](../../assets/images/image-4-cfn.png)

-You can see from this image just where the name "crow's foot" came from....

 + The second describes the *minimum* number of times one instance can be related to others.
 It can be **zero** or **one**, and accordingly describes the relationship as **optional** or **mandatory**.

 ![Crow's foot notation](../../assets/images/image-5-cfn.png)